 51% of marketers agree that video is the best type of content to improve your ROI.
 The brand comes alive through video marketing, and it’s more interesting to watch a short clip than scrolling through texts or staring at still images.

 There is a flip side, though.
 Videos are usually the biggest form of content you create.
-And even if you ignore how expensive and time-consuming video production is, there is always a challenge of how to store and manage large videos.
+And even if you ignore how expensive and time-consuming large video production is, there is always a challenge of how to store and manage large videos.

 In this post, we’re speaking about best practices to work with large video files.
-In case you own a great collection of marketing videos, we’ll tell you a few options where to store your large videos, how to send them, how to organize and manage them right.
+In case you own a great collection of marketing videos, we’ll tell you a few options where to store your large videos, how to send them, organize and manage them right.

 How large is large: When your video becomes large

 Compare the most common video file formats, and you’ll know that the average length of a marketing video is under 2 minutes.
 Still, its size might reach 2 GB and more, depending on the resolution.
-And with better cameras and more innovative editing, videos grow larger, eating up a lot of space in the digital library.
-Today we have full HD and even 4k resolution videos, and a 2-minute 4k marketing video will take you 11 GB of space on average.
+And with better cameras and more innovative editing, videos grow larger, eating up a lot of storage space in the digital library.
+Today we have full HD and even 4k resolution videos, and a 2-minute 4k marketing video file will take you 11 GB of storage space on average.
 Just one video clip, can you imagine?

 Now let’s get back to the fine points of managing large videos.
 We’ll speak about storing, sharing, and then cover 5 best practices of how to manage large videos.